scottgriffinm/audio-mash-together/README.md

 - **Upload multiple files**: Users can upload `.mp3` or `.wav` audio files.
 - **Key and BPM extraction**: Automatically detects the musical key and BPM from file names.
 - **Pitch and Tempo Adjustment**: Matches audio tracks by adjusting pitch (semitone shift) and tempo to create harmonic mashups.
-- **Customizable Mashups**: Users can select the "No Drums" option to filter files by key, allowing only harmonic elements in the mashup.
 - **Automatic Clean-up**: Removes temporary files after the mashup is created.

 ## Requirements